I’ve written and edited millions of words for Sons of Adamah. (100,000-word doc x 50ish drafts.)

 To the rescue of writers everywhere—”The Emotion Thesaurus”!

-From acceptance to worthlessness, this tome lists hundreds of emotions and describes their inward and outward effects, depending on point of view.
+From acceptance to worthlessness, this tome lists hundreds of emotions and describes their inward and outward effects, depending on the point of view.

-Phew.
 Thank you, authors Acherman and Puglisi.

 Eager to apply their suggestions, I shoved emotions into my manuscript wherever I could.
-The narrative became stilted, to say the least, but I managed to smooth the rough edges on subsequent drafts.
+The narrative became stilted, to say the least, but I managed to smooth out the rough edges on subsequent drafts.

 The results are satisfying, and I anticipate more practise with the Adamah sequels—millions more words and God only knows how many emotions.